Birds and Buddha nature. “When the Sun of compassion arises, darkness evaporates and the singing birds come from nowhere.”―

-Birds, with their graceful flight and melodic songs, have captivated human fascination for centuries.
-But beyond their physical beauty and innate behaviors, birds seem to have us wondering about their position in possessing Buddha Nature.
+But beyond their physical beauty and innate behaviors, birds seem to have us wondering on whether or not they possess Buddha Nature.

-I mean, they are secretly the Zen masters of the skies.
+After all, they are secretly the Zen masters of the skies.

 So, what is Buddha nature?

-It’s the idea that: beneath the ego, the trauma, the mental health condition, and so on, exists a purity, and awakened nature.
+Well according to Buddhist philosophy, Buddha nature refers to the innate potential for enlightenment.
+It’s the idea that: beneath the ego, the trauma, the mental health condition, etc.―exists a purity, and awakened nature.

-It’s like an internal lighthouse guiding us toward the path of awakening.
+This awakened nature, it says, is within all life forms.
+Within all sentient beings.
+It’s like an internal lighthouse guiding us toward the path of rebirth, of salvation.

 In Buddhist practice, simplicity is admired, for its ability to reveal the essence of existence.
 Similarly, when observing birds in their natural state, one notices the simplicity of being.